 LPG producers – act now or go away forever

-At the time, the world was already well into LPG oversupply mode due to the massive US shale revolution.
+The world was already well into LPG oversupply mode at the time due to the massive US shale revolution.
 Africa was to be one of the places where new LPG supply was – in principle at least- in high demand.
-Plus, there was a sense among Africans that there would be no easy alternative to LPG if an energy solution for their continent was to be clean and quick.
+Plus, there was a sense among Africans that there would be no easy alternative to LPG if an energy solution for their continent were to be clean and quick.

 Africa is big in this with its underdeveloped infrastructure.
 It’s the only big region where LPG still plays a fundamental role.
 It does so in any country below the Sahara desert and wherever you go.